 The basis of the doctoral internship program in psychology at the University of Rochester's University Counseling Center is an apprenticeship model that promotes the professional growth of the psychology intern with the goal of enabling him/her to competently function in doctoral level positions in psychology.
 To this end, we employ a structured experiential model with exposure to gradually increasing levels of professional responsibility.
-A series of graduated and comprehensive learning tasks are designed to meet the following objectives: (1) competencies in diagnostics and assessment, (2) skills in delivering effective time-limited and on-going psychotherapy treatment, with a special emphasis on psychodynamic theory, practice and process (3) ability to effectively present outreach programs and provide consultation, and (4) competencies in supervision of more junior therapists, all while practicing ethically, with sensitivity to others, attention to multicultural best practices, and awareness of self.
+A series of graduated and comprehensive learning tasks are designed to further develop the competencies in the following areas: (1) assessment, (2) time-limited and on-going psychotherapy treatment, with a special emphasis on psychodynamic theory, practice and process (3) outreach and consultation, (4) supervision of more junior therapists, and (5) research all while practicing ethically, with sensitivity to others, attention to multicultural best practices, and awareness of self.

 We make every effort to provide all trainees with a teaching atmosphere designed to be conducive to productive learning.
 A supportive administration, a training staff dedicated to excellence in clinical teaching, individualized attention to the professional needs of our trainees, and frequent opportunities for trainees to meet and exchange ideas with each other and with training staff, contribute substantially to an ambience of high morale.